XiaoleiLiuBio/G2P/README.md

 Ped: ped file
 Map: map file
 Path for output Ped/Map: path for output ped and map file
-Block: Yes or No, if "Yes", the whole genome will be divided into blocks and exchange to generate new samples Number of SNPs in each block: Number of SNPs in each block
+Block: Yes or No, if "Yes", the whole genome will be divided into blocks and shuffled to generate new samples Number of SNPs in each block: Number of SNPs in each block Mutation rate: the frequency of new mutations
 Imputation: if TRUE, major allele will be used to impute missing values Population size: simulated sample size
 ```